Skorpion96/scan_apk_for_debuggable/README.md

 this type of scan will generate a report with only the debuggable apps ordered by their shared uid, useful if you don't want the full output of the command but only the informations of the apps

-Added a version that doesn't decompile and instead parses the manifest with aapt, it should in theory never fail at checking apks, you can try it in case apktool one fails for you
+Added a version (aapt-only) that doesn't decompile and instead parses the manifest with aapt, it should in theory never fail at checking apks, you can try it in case apktool one fails for you